Aneesh . 10 minutes

 What You Need Before You Start

-Before diving into how to set up Shopify, let’s make sure you have everything in a row.
+Before diving into Shopify store setup 2025, let’s make sure you have everything in a row.
 Trust me, having these basics ready will make the process much smoother.

 Decide Your Niche

-steps to do before you start a store
+steps to do before you start a Shopify store

 What exactly are you selling?
 The more specific, the better.